 Questions We Get Asked for You to Consider

 Here we’ll discuss two questions we are often asked by SaaS Finance teams when calculating Cost of Revenue versus Customer Acquisition Cost (CAC):

 - Where to put Onboarding and Customer Implementation expense

 Should Customer Success be a COGS or a Sales expense?
 It depends.

 Situation One – Customer Success is helping with both Sales and Support.
 Companies initially often just arbitrarily pick COGS or Sales for simplicity, but we advise them to split it 50/50 so the numbers don’t get skewed incorrectly.
 Let’s call this the blended model.
 It is important to look at Customer Success compensation plans and see if they are compensated on revenue (Sales) and/or customer satisfaction or usage (COGs).
 If it is both, then this is a good example of the blended model and it makes sense to allocate expenses.

 Situation Two – there is a dedicated support team focused on supporting customers (COGS), and Customer Success is focused and compensated based on upsells/renewals like a salesperson.
 In this case, Customer Success should be a Sales expense.

 Situation Three – Customer Success is involved in the upsell/renewal process, but they are not compensated on revenue but on things like customer satisfaction, overall churn rate, etc. In this case, they should be COGS.

-Should on boarding and implementation costs be COGS or Sales expense?
-This is one of the trickiest questions, as implementation often spans the pre-sales and post-sales process.
+Should onboarding and implementation costs be COGS or Sales expenses?
+This is one of the trickiest questions, as implementation often spans the pre-sales and post-sales processes.

 In general, we recommend implementation work that is done as part of the pre-sales and demo process be a sales expense.
 Implementation work that is done after a customer has been signed should be COGS.